PhilippeChab/nwscript-ee-language-server/README.md

 ## Notes

-This draft branch replaces TextMate-based server parsing with a Tree-sitter syntax tree.
+The server uses a Tree-sitter syntax tree for NWScript parsing.
 The existing providers consume its declaration index and scope/context queries; VS Code still uses TextMate for syntax highlighting.
 Compiler diagnostics continue to use the bundled NWScript compiler.

-See the [replacement PoC](server/poc/tree-sitter/README.md) for the code reduction, test results, reproduction commands, and remaining recovery and language-conformance limitations.
-This is an experimental branch, not a released parser migration.
+See the [parser documentation](server/tree-sitter/README.md) for its architecture, grammar maintenance, validation commands, and language-conformance limitations.

 ## Issues